ardatan/graphql-tools/website/docs/stitch-combining-schemas.md

 });
 ```

-Practically speaking, binary resolution requires subschemas to implement identical versions of a type for parity.

 ## Adding transforms

-Another strategy to avoid conflicts while combining schemas is to modify one or more of the schemas using [transforms](/docs/schema-wrapping#transform).
+Another strategy to avoid conflicts while combining schemas is to modify one or more of the subschemas using [transforms](/docs/schema-wrapping#transform).
 Transforming allows a schema to be groomed in such ways as adding namespaces, renaming types, or removing fields (to name a few) prior to stitching it into the combined gateway schema.
 These transforms should be added directly to subschema config:

 ```js
 import { FilterRootFields, RenameTypes } from '@graphql-tools/wrap';